 The Investment Committee is responsible for reviewing all aspects of Westfield Health's investment activities to ensure they are aligned with the Board's Investment Policy.
-Its membership comprises two executive directors and other key members of the business.
+Its membership comprises an executive director and other key members of the business.

-The Executive Leadership Team consists of the executive directors and other senior roles across the business.
+The Group Leadership Team consists of the executive directors and other senior roles across the business.
 Its role includes the development of strategy for Board approval and managing the delivery of this strategy across Westfield Health.